labour migration, climate change, territoriality, state building, Himalayas, Nepal

 In addition to this, Emily assisted Dr. Sara Shneiderman (Associate Professor in the Department of Anthropology and School of Public Policy & Global Affairs at UBC) with the SSHRC Partnership Development Grant, Expertise, Labour, and Mobility in Nepal’s Post-Conflict, Post-Disaster Reconstruction: Construction, Finance and Law as Domains of Social Transformation, a multi-disciplinary project addressing Nepal’s ongoing state restructuring and catastrophic earthquakes of 2015.

-Emily earned a Research MSc. in International Development Studies from the University of Amsterdam and a Bachelor of Arts in Anthropology at the University of California, Santa Cruz.
+Emily earned a Research MSc in International Development Studies from the University of Amsterdam, and a BA in Anthropology from the University of California, Santa Cruz.